os-climate/osc-ingest-esg-spreadsheets/references/CSR-parsing-101.md

 Additionally, many spreadsheets have Comments, Notes, and other metadata, such as references to SASB, GRI, TCFD, URD 2020 (Amundi) labeling and conventions.

 Some reports put all information on a single worksheet.
 Some separate the worksheets by Topic or Sub-Topic.
+But regardless of how the structures are formatted and presented, it is important to remember that one of our over-arching goals is **_to collect data and its most granular level_**.
+To do that we need to collect the data as found and then transform it later.
+The PUDL people refer to this as EtLT (see: https://github.com/catalyst-cooperative/pudl/issues/1315; as opposed to ETL, which envisions a heavyweight transformation step between Extract and Load).

 ## Contextual Parsing